Raft house is typically floating wooden or bamboo huts built sitting atop of lakes is a very common lodging option in Thailand.

 Very basic is how I’d describe the raft house units.

 Currently, as I writes this, the guest units sits on land atop the island close to the toilet.
-While the park rangers occupy the units on the water which was where everyone used to stay in until the change in policy a couple of months ago.
+While the park rangers occupy the units on the water which was where everyone used to stay in until the change in policy a couple of months ago (update Jan 2018: this has since change again and tourists are allowed to sleep in the on-water “bungalows”).

 A small veranda welcomes the occupant before entering the small unlockable door.
 The veranda is useful as a place to place some of your fishing gear and clothings such as shoes and boots especially when they are wet.